purarue/exobrain/src/content/blog/ramblings-journal-art-technology.md

 At the time, I didn't have many strong philosophical ideas about the use of technology.
 In fact, I was apathetic about most things.

-Writing these data exporters made me much more capable at writing code in general, managing open source 'communities' (for whatever small following my tools have), and just figuring out how I want to spend my time.
+Writing these data exporters made me much more capable at writing code in general, managing open source communities, and just figuring out how I want to spend my time.

 I am happy to maintain the tools I still actively use, but I am not really writing many new tools.
 Nowadays, I will often just use an open source tool with an easy to parse storage format, or write my own instead of using a website (or... sometimes I just use pen & paper rather than trying to create a perfect searchable-tokenizable-backed-up system. _Blasphemous!_).
 There aren't many other needs I have...
 I have messages from the few social media websites I use parsed, I have browser, CLI tool and music histories saved, I have markdown notes here and a good strategy for [journaling using notebooks](https://purarue.xyz/x/notes/process/journaling/).
 I'm sort of done.